 In comprehensive considerations, the static extraction time of 90 min is more appropriate.

 4 methods of lycopene extraction

 Lycopene is a berry pigment body synthesized by red pigment and stored in tomatoes.
 It is one of the carotenoids and the carotenoid with the highest degree of unsaturation.

-The extraction process of lycopene mainly includes organic solvent extraction method, supercritical CO2 extraction method, HPLC method, enzymatic method, microbial fermentation method and direct crushing method.
+The extraction process of lycopene mainly includes the organic solvent extraction method, supercritical CO2 extraction method, HPLC method, enzymatic method, microbial fermentation method, and direct crushing method.

 Enzymatic extraction takes a long time, and the temperature must be strictly controlled during enzymatic extraction.
 In addition, when the enzyme is in an organic solvent, the enzyme activity is affected to a certain extent, resulting in a certain difference in the extraction rate of lycopene.

 The organic solvent method is used to extract lycopene.
 When the organic solvent method is used to extract lycopene, the solvent loss is large, the time-consuming is long, the yield and purity are low, the selectivity is not high, and the safety risk is high.